Zeng95/vue-form-validation/README.md

 2. Ideally, we would display an error message for each input individually.
 3. Computed properties are reactive.
 4. re-inventing the wheel.
+5. The $dirty property represents if a model has been touched.